-- Is the passage from a nonfictional resource or fictional account?
+- Is the passage from a nonfictional resource or a fictional account?

-- Is the event told by an eyewitness?
-Was the person who is telling you about the event present to see it take place?
+- Does an eyewitness tell the story of the event?
+Was the person telling you about the event present to see it take place?

 - Where did the passage come from?